World War II in Colour

-World War II in Colour is a 13-episode British television docuseries recounting the major events of World War II narrated by Robert Powell.
-It was first broadcast during 2008 and 2009.
-The series is in full colour, combining both original and colourized footage.
-The show covers the Western Front, Eastern Front, North African Campaign and the Pacific War.
-It was on syndication in the United States on the Military Channel.
+World War II in Colour is a 13-episode British television docuseries recounting the major events of World War II, narrated by Robert Powell and first broadcast during 2008 and 2009.
+The series is in full colour, combining both original and colourized footage, covering the Western Front, Eastern Front, North African Campaign and the Pacific War.

+In the United States, it was on syndication on the Military Channel, which became the American Heroes Channel (AHC) in 2014.